Dates & Schedule

 Parking for competitors and spectators at the event is in designated parking areas only.
 The local community has been very supportive of the event but has asked that visitors to the event do not park on the residential streets in Kinlochleven as they are narrow and quickly become congested.
 Please respect our parking arrangements.

 The registration marquee will be in the Event Village outside the Ice Factor in the centre of Kinlochleven.
 This is where registration, kit check, and issue of competitors' race number will take place.
 Competitors should allow at least 1 hour to complete the registration process.
-Registration is only possible on Friday morning between 10:00 and 13:00.
+Registration is only possible as per the times above.

 Competitors will be allocated a start time by the organisers.
 The start times will be published on the event website before the event and emailed out.
 The start interval will be between 30 and 60 seconds depending on the overall number of entries.
 Competitors’ start times will be based on their requested start time window, with the fastest runners starting latest.
 We advise you to be conservative in your estimation to avoid finishing your descent in the dark …and out of consideration to the event team and other runners.